 The Sassi di Matera were cleaned up and renovated; an appropriate sewage and electricity system put in place; and with time many caves turned into beautiful homes, boutique hotels, holiday apartments – though worry not, locals still live in the area!

 Recognized as a UNESCO World Heritage Site in 1993, Matera quickly became a popular filming destination among Italian and foreign directors – one of the most famous being Mel Gibson, who found the city to provide the ideal landscape for his The Passion of The Christ.

 To further increase the fame of Matera, the city became the European Culture Capital in 2019.

 A popular tourist destinations for Italians, Matera has now become a dream travel destinations for foreigners, who are captured by its sheer beauty.
 For those of you considering adding Matera to your itinerary, this post provides a selection of the best things to do in Matera, and a few tips that will help you plan your trip.

-GOOD TO KNOW: Matera isn’t exactly a disabled friendly city.
-Keep in mind this is an incredibly old city, with lots of staircases and cobbled streets.
+Matera isn’t exactly a disabled friendly city.
+This is an incredibly old city, with lots of staircases and cobbled streets.
 If you aren’t up to walking, perhaps it is not for you.

 13 Unmissable Things To Do In Matera, Italy